AnarDocs/LibSocWiki/pages/Auschwitz.md

-accurately determining the final death toll stems from the Nazis destroying much of the camps records and burning the bodies of dead camp victims to stoke [doubt among the remaining nations](Holocaust_Denial "wikilink") about the extent of the holocaust and to avoid punishment upon capture.
+accurately determining the final death toll stems from the Nazis destroying much of the camps records and burning the bodies of dead camp victims to stoke [doubt among the remaining nations](Holocaust_Denial.md "wikilink") about the extent of the holocaust and to avoid punishment upon capture.
 Different claims for the death toll include: